 Our marriage was on the rocks

-My husband can be a kind and compassionate man, as long as one doesn’t count his opinions and points of view.
+My husband can be a kind and compassionate man, as long as one doesn’t counter his opinions and points of view.
 After several beatings and bruises, watching things around the house being smashed to the ground, and having the choicest of abuses hurled at me, I learnt to keep my mouth shut and withdrew to a cocoon where no one was welcome.
 Our interactions were limited to the bare necessities.

 Gradually, we became two strangers who rented space on the same bed.
 He did his bit for the marriage by footing the bill for all my needs and luxuries, and I returned the favor by allowing him to devour my body now and then, even though his mere touch made me shudder with spite and resentment.